 treated first.
 Other therapies may include:

-red blood cell count).
+of anemia (low red blood cell count).

-kidneys have stopped functioning.
+the kidneys have stopped working.

 How can hemolytic uremic syndrome be prevented?

 Completely cooking all foods that may contain hamburger meat can prevent HUS that